Genobank/biofs-cli/README.md

 ## Features

 - 🔐 **Web3 Authentication**: Secure wallet-based authentication
-- 📁 **File Discovery**: List all your BioFiles from S3, IPFS, and Story Protocol
+- 📁 **File Discovery**: List all your BioFiles from S3 and Story Protocol
 - 📥 **Download Files**: Download by BioCID or filename with progress bars
 - 📤 **Upload Files**: Upload genomic data with optional NFT tokenization
 - 🗂️ **NFS Mount Support**: Mount BioNFT-gated files as true filesystem (NEW in v2.0!)